 Each level is broken up into four chambers, in which you have to get to the checkpoint.
 Simple enough?
 Well sometimes, and other times it will seem impossible!
 To add to the difficulty there is also the option to collect the impossibly placed apples, which is a great way of ramping up the difficulty if you chose.
 These apples can be redeemed for extra abilities or character customization.
 There are also secret coins to collect on the way which are not always apparent.
 The place to redeem said tokens is in Slumptown, a little town within the worm where you will find shops and other worm survivors.

 The graphics and music in this game are really fun.
-On first glimpse the graphics look basic, but on closer inspection you can see it has many layers and textures, a detail which can be seen in its gameplay.
-This pixelated style is really fun, giving the game a retro feel, along with the well composed music.
+On the first glimpse, the graphics look basic, but on closer inspection, you can see it has many layers and textures, a detail which can be seen in its gameplay.
+This pixelated style is really fun, giving the game a retro feel, along with the well-composed music.

 When taking on Slime-san’s challenges, speed is the essence.
 If you take too long then red stomach acid will rise which will promptly kill poor Slime-San.
 Fear not though, as the little green slime has countless lives with which to take on the challenge of the worm.
 The rising stomach acid is a great mechanic, as it encourages speed and also forces you to take the risks needed without too many consequences.
 In fact, the game has a speed runner mode, and the game definitely encourages this dynamic.
 As well as the speed runner mode, there are boss rush modes and test rooms which just adds to the already high content.

 What I love about indie games, and this is where Fabraz (the developer) has excelled, is that so much love and effort is put into these games, as well as real personality, no matter how strange.
-Their personality, and quirkiness shines through every element of this g ame which has resulted in a unique gaming experience for very little cost (currently $10.19).
+Their personality and quirkiness shine through every element of this game which has resulted in a unique gaming experience for a very low cost (currently $10.19).
 There is also extra content promised in the form of free DLC which is fantastic.